mathemonads/sdce_finding_lane_lines/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

 I don't think it would work if the lane markings are too far apart, possibly in different countries or on old roads.
+As suggested by the Udacity reviewer, I could reduce lane shakiness by average using previous frames.

+It would also work better on curved roads if I fit using a quadratic instead of a linear equation.

 ### 3. Suggest possible improvements to your pipeline